 New Advance Power regional sales office opened in Leesburg, Virginia, USA.

 Sale of Advance Power to APC (American Power Conversion) to complement their range of UPS’s (uninterruptible power supplies).
 The newly formed subsidiary is renamed APC DC Network Solutions UK Ltd.

-APC wind down the DC Network Solutions UK Ltd power supply design and manufacturing operations at Boroughbridge and Bishop’s Stortford.
+APC (American Power Conversion) wind down the DC Network Solutions UK Ltd power supply design and manufacturing operations at Boroughbridge and Bishop’s Stortford.
 Over 700 staff are eventually made redundant and both sites are closed.
 APC retain a small DC Networks sales presence in the UK.

 A group of design engineers from the Boroughbridge site set up a new company called Advance Product Services Ltd (APS), supporting the entire Farnell and Advance product range with repairs, replacements and technical support.

-French group Schneider Electric buy American Power Conversion for $6.1bn.
+French group Schneider Electric buy American Power Conversion (APC) for $6.1bn.